eduardkovalchuk/streaming-ucu-final-project/readme.md

 Complexities: It was hard to parse JSONs.
 Kafka crashes from time to time.

-## Scalability
+## Scalability & Improvements

-limitations, performance, how it may scale (and which attributes might be determining in this regard), how much load it can handle (approximation), where it can be improved, any metrics (if were measured)
+We cannot scale the weather provider, and we don't need to do it actually.
+If we run more instances of the solar panels module, we can use it for testing, but generally we should get at least new plants.
+So, in general, we wouldn't want to scale it a lot.

+Another thing is with the streaming application.
+If we see that it doesn't handle all incoming requests, we can run another instance of it.
+And we can do that multiple times.

+The project can be improved with code refactoring, introducing serialization of data (we send everything in strings now).

 ## How to test

 The project can be built and run using the regular commands: `sbt docker` and `docker-compose up`.

+Topics: `weather_data`, `solar-panel`, `result_data`.

 # Streaming course final project assignment